hpcleuven/VscDocumentation/source/compute/portal/ondemand/matlab.rst

    .. tab-item:: KU Leuven/UHasselt
       :sync: kuluh

-      Only vsc3* users (affiliated with KU Leuven) who are members of the ``lli_matlab`` group have rights to use the MATLAB module (hence the MATLAB app).
+      Only VSC users affiliated with KU Leuven who are members of the ``lli_matlab`` group have rights to use the MATLAB module (hence the MATLAB app).
 If you are not already member of the group, contact the :ref:`KU Leuven supprt team<user support VSC>` for an invitation, or